 I am the mother of three children one son and two daughters and both my daughters had an eating disorder.
-One was anorexic and the other bulimic/binge eater.
+One had anorexia and the other had bulimia/binge eating.
 My daughters are in good recovery and are both married with children.
 I also looked after my brother who had schizophrenia.

-I was running a helium balloon company before and during the time my family were ill.
-However looking after those who have a mental illness can change your life and I was struck by how much other families were struggling with their care giving role.
-So I decided to sell the balloon business and set up “Eating Disorders and Carers”.
-My work which is very varied is all about supporting families and working with professionals and patients to ensure that the family voice is heard.
+During the time my family were ill I was running a helium balloon company, however looking after those who have a mental health illness can change your life and I was struck by how many other families were struggling with their care giving role.
+So I decided to sell the balloon business and set up “Eating Disorders and Carers“.
+As well as working with families I work closely with professionals to ensure that the family voice is heard.

-I feel passionately that carers are a vital link between those they care for and the professionals.
-Carers should be recognised and supported in their role.
+I feel passionately that families are a vital link between those they care for and the professionals.

-In 2013 I won the award “Carer Contributor of the Year 2013” given by the Royal College of Psychiatrists.
+Awarded “Carer Contributor of the Year” by the Royal College of Psychiatrists.